SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/TextGuideVer-1.md

 Congrats, this is the first step of many.
 Hopefully it worked so far!
-If not, do try another virtual CD software.
+If not, you do got a few options.
+You could reject the CD and try it again or try another virtual CD software.
 Remove the mounted CD, and uninstall DAEMON tools.
-Do try with WinCDEmu instead ( https://wincdemu.sysprogs.org/download/ )
+Do try with WinCDEmu instead • https://wincdemu.sysprogs.org/download/ •

+One solution was to restart your computer, or you could go inside of the CD itself and run the setup.exe  If you do have a solution to this, please let me know!